 You would be forgiven for thinking this can be the next-generation Kia K5 since the midsize sedan’s exterior look has tried and true quite few changes.
 For the sake of accuracy, this technically isn’t the K5, but the South Korean version sold in its domestic market as the K5.
 However, the forthcoming 2021 K5 in the United States should look virtually the same as its KDM sibling.

-Either they’ve been removed or are not installed on the versions depicted here, but the “ice cube” fog lights of the outgoing K5 are not visible.
+Either they’ve been removed or are not installed on the versions depicted here.
+But the “ice cube” fog lights of the outgoing K5 are not visible.
 Rounding off the changes at the front is the lower section of the front bumper that now has prominent edges and full-width chrome trim.

 Speaking of which, the rear bumper has a full-width chrome bar that also surrounds the “exhaust tips.”
 It complements the chrome line running along the bottom of the all-new taillights that continue to have a swanky “Z” theme.